Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 • The entertainment group itself must have been together for at least one year, and at least 75% of that group’s members must have been in the group for at least one year.

 When a P-1 Visa petition is filed on behalf of an entertainment group, it must include details about each person’s length of membership in the group.
-It must also show the group’s sustained international recognition either, (1) by demonstrating nomination or receipt of awards for outstanding achievement in the field; or (2) by submitting evidence in one of the three following categories:
+It must also show the group’s sustained international recognition in one of two ways.
+These are: (1) nomination or receipt of awards for outstanding achievement in the field; or (2) evidence of one of the three following categories:

 • The group has and will continue to perform a starring role in productions or events with a distinguished reputation, as demonstrated by reviews, advertisements, press releases, contracts, or endorsements.